Micro-Certificate in Environmental Metrics for Sustainability Reporting

 StrongerBC Logo

 This program qualifies for the StrongerBC future skills grant.
-This grant is open for British Columbians aged 19+, and covers up to $3,500 of training at public post‑secondary institutions.
+This grant is open to British Columbians aged 19+, and covers up to $3,500 of training at public post‑secondary institutions.
 Read more about the overall program on the StrongerBC site .

 Apply for the StrongerBC future skills grant here .